bozsahin/cogs579/README.md

 <em>NOTE TO UNDERGRADUATE STUDENTS: This course thrives on in-class discussion and off-class writing.
 It also includes taking responsibility of presenting a paper.
-We know that you have the right to withdraw from a course, but that can disrupt the course.
+We know that you have the right to withdraw from a course, but that can disrupt the course if you withdraw close to your presentation.
 Please think thoroughly before you register for the course. </em>

 <b>Course Objectives:</b>